Irritable Bowel Syndrome IBS Ayurvedic Herbal Treatment

 9. Bilvasava.

 Turmeric : Turmeric (Curcuma longa) has been used in traditional medicines for digestion, abdominal pain, bloating, and distension.
 Curcumin has anti-inflammatory and antioxidant agents.
-Scientific basis for the medicinal use of turmeric in gastrointestinal disorders such as IBS, is that the inhibitory effects of extract of turmeric (curcumin) are mediated primarily through a calcium channel blockade in hyperactive states of the gut and airways.
+The scientific basis for the medicinal use of turmeric in gastrointestinal disorders such as IBS is that the inhibitory effects of extract of turmeric (curcumin) are mediated primarily through a calcium channel blockade in hyperactive states of the gut and airways.
 The efficacy of curcuma in IBS may be due to antibacterial, anti-inflammatory, and spasmolytic activities.

 Aloe Vera : Aloe leaves contain a transparent gel which is most commonly used as a curative effect.
 Aloe is commonly used in IBS, especially the constipation-predominant subtype where it acts as a laxative.

-Psyllium: Psyllium has been shown to be more effective than stool softeners for those with chronic idiopathic constipation and is also touted as one of the “go to” fiber sources for IBS.
+Psyllium: Psyllium is more effective than stool softeners for those with chronic idiopathic constipation and is also touted as one of the “go-to” fiber sources for IBS.
 It has been shown to help normalize stools and reduce IBS symptoms.

-Bilva: An Ayurvedic herb, Bilva is excellent to counter indigestion, constipation and even spasms caused by IBS.
+Bilva: An Ayurvedic herb, Bilva is excellent for countering indigestion, constipation, and even spasms caused by IBS.
 Further, this herb also aids digestion and protects against stomach ulcers and intestinal worms.
 Bilva helps to normalize gut microbiota and reduce the hypersensitivity of the intestine.

 Diet and habits in Grahani (IBS) :